nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Search by module code and optionally specify the role type (separated by a dash).
 For example, `CS2103T-Prof` will search for the module `CS2103T` with the role `Professor`.
 * The search is case-insensitive. e.g. `cs2103t-student` will match `CS2103T-Student`.
 * If the role type is not specified, role `STUDENT` will be assumed.
 For example, `find r/CS2103T` will return all students taking `CS2103T`.
-* Persons matching at least one module-role keyword will be returned (i.e. OR search).
+* Persons whose module-role pairs matching at least one module-role keyword will be returned (i.e. OR search).

 Examples:
 * `find r/CS2103T` returns all students taking the module `CS2103T`